 Ph: 5629 8571

-- Open Monday to Saturday, 9am to 4pm for anyone who would like to drop in for a cuppa and a chat.
+- Drop in for a cuppa and a chat.

 - The centre provides a contact point for the community and information about recovery services.

 - Council is partnering with Lions Clubs International and St Vincent de Paul to coordinate the recovery centre's operations.

 - Residents can access the internet, use the photocopier or get assistance with completing forms.